 CVES received the Recognition of Accountability, Verification, and Excellence (RAVE) Award for the 2016-2017 school year.
 This award highlights the program’s specific effect and improvement in the areas of school culture/climate; student achievement in each of the ASCA domains of personal/social, academic, and career development; community partnerships; and parent/guardian involvement.
 Daniel also received the Asa Sparks Alabama New School Counselor of the Year Award in November 2017, the University of Montevallo Counseling Program 2018 Outstanding Alumni Award in February 2018, and the Alabaster City Schools Counselor of the Year Award in March 2018.

 In addition to serving at CVES, Daniel is an adjunct professor at the University of Montevallo teaching Counseling Practicum.
-He also serves on the Alabama School Counselor Association Executive Board as the Award’s Luncheon Co-Chair and serves on the professional development and bylaws review committees.
+He also serves on the Alabama School Counselor Association Executive Board as the Award’s Luncheon and Professional Recognitions Co-Chair and serves on the professional development, bylaws review, and elections committees.
 Daniel is a member of the University of Montevallo’s Counseling Program Advisory Council.
 Passionate about professional development, Daniel has provided training and presented sessions at the local, district, and state levels.

 Daniel lives in Alabaster with his wife, Phebe, and two-year-old daughter, Ruth.
 In his free time, he enjoys regular evening walks around the neighborhood with his family and visits to Ruth's current favorite place on earth, the Birmingham Zoo.